Intro

 No. Saved dashboards reload with zero AI tokens consumed.
 Charts with query specs re-execute against the local dataset on the server.
 Charts with inline data load directly from storage.

-Can the AI query my connected database?
+Can the AI query my connected database or warehouse?

 Why can't I edit the built-in themes?